-From that date, the ‘partners’ (known as ‘members’ in an LLP) of the firm are Ann Cruickshank, Neil Ross, Peter Brash, Janet Taylor, Donna Skelly and Greg Robertson.
+From that date, the ‘partners’ (known as ‘members’ in an LLP) of the firm were Ann Cruickshank, Neil Ross, Peter Brash, Janet Taylor, Donna Skelly and Greg Robertson.
 Neil Ross retired from the firm with effect from September 2019.

 You can find details of how you can contact any of them – and other colleagues within the current offices in Elgin and Forres, Moray – on the Contact Us page of this website.